keniasousa/keniasousa.github.io/_posts/2025-12-29-fifth-discipline-part-1.md

 **The parable of the boiled frog:** When organizations are set up to react to sudden changes, they can't feel slow, gradual changes and won't stop to look at the processes that pose the greatest threats.

 **The delusion of learning from experience:** When the negative effects of their actions happen elsewhere, they don't know they need to look at cross functional lines to analyze their issues.

+Systems Thinking alone is not enough to become a learning organization, that's why Peter Senge calls it the **Fifth Discipline**, it needs to be integrated.
+Systems Thinking also needs teams willing to:

+1. Build a **shared vision**, a picture of the future that we want to create together.
+Here, there is an important distinction, we're looking to build a vision that fosters commitment rather than compliance.

+2. Look inward, being open top unearth the shortcomings in our present ways of seeing the world (our **mental models**).

+3. **Learn as a team**, looking at the larger picture and how we interact beyond individual perspectives, looking at end-to-end processes.

+4. Be made up of lifelong learners, committed to our **personal mastery** so we have the skills to learn with each other and innovate as a team.

+5. See actions, events, behaviors as **systems**, interconnected and look at the root causes of behaviors so we can change them.

 We can see two important concepts from lean management: look for the **root cause** of problems and analyze end-to-end **processes**.